Levi-Spellmeyer/Financial-Application/Project-Details/Thought_Process.md

 3. According to chatgpt I can use python to locally host an SMTP server that I could use to send emails to myself
    - This could allow me to implement 2fa but I would need to locally host the backend (look into this further)

+4. Use canva as a mock up?
+   - This could be nice for documentation purposes so that I have an idea of what im trying to make
+   -